-The James Garfield Presidential Dollar was released into circulation on November 17, 2011.
-This marked the 20th release of the series honoring the former Presidents, and wrapped up the fifth year of the series.
+The James Garfield Presidential Dollar (Buy on eBay) was released into circulation on November 17, 2011.
+This marked the 20th release of the series honoring the former presidents, and wrapped up the fifth year of the series.

 The designer and sculptor of the obverse was Phebe Hemphill, while the reverse was designed and sculpted by Don Everhart.

 An official launch ceremony for the James Garfield Presidential Dollar was held on the circulation launch date at the James A. Garfield National Historic Site, located at the 20th President’s family home.
 The ceremony was attended by United States Mint Acting Associate for Manufacturing Marc Landry, Rudolph Garfield, a great-grandson of President Garfield, and Dr. Allan Peskin, professor emeritus of history at the Cleveland State University and author of Garfield, the definitive biography of James Garfield.
 Although it was not known at the time, this would be the last official launch ceremony held for the program.